FEUP-MEIC-DS-2023-1MEIC08/VAXPRED/docs/product.md

 ## Product Vision

-## Vision Statement
+### Vision Statement

-Towards an healthier future, VAXPRED aims to improve the field of vaccine development by allying the power of several technologies to allow researchers and scientists to advance their investigations providing a cloud-based system that supports different datasets from various sources, the support of pluggable tools, and a model pipeline that allows researchers to run simulations, in order to, generate predictions that test the efficacy of immune responses against pathogenes.
+Towards an healthier future, VAXPRED aims to improve the field of vaccine development by allying the power of several technologies to allow researchers and scientists to advance their investigations.
+Providing a cloud-based system that supports different datasets, from various sources, and model pipelines, researchers can run simulations, in order to, generate predictions that test the efficacy of immune responses against pathogenes.
+This tools are provided through plugins that can be chosen accordingly to the experiment ran by the researcher in a cloud-based store.

-## Key Features
+### Key Features

-- The application will offer a simulation enviroment with a few simulations, with parameters that can be tweaked, and the support to pluggable tools, allowing researchers to run an experiment and see the prediction results;
-- It will be possible to use data of various types and sources.
-Users can upload data to the simulation enviroment or use data available at existing remote repositories;
+- A plugin store, from which researchers will be able to donwload the desired plugins for their experiments.
+- It should be user-friendly, allowing a smooth utilisation by its users.
+- The plugin store will be divided in diferent categories, allowing the researchers to choose different types of plugins for the many phases of their experiments.
+- The researcher will be able to check the plugin's description, allowing them to know more about them.
+- Synthetic data generation tools will be available, also data curation and quality-check tools for the considered data types through plugins.
-- The platform will incorporate some models and the support to add new analytical tools provided under the form of software containers;
+- It will be available models and analytical tools, provided under the form of plugins at the store.
-- The simulation outputs will be provided in convenient interfaces for the most common simulation parameters;
-- The application will provide a set of envisions for the most relevant simulation outputs.

-## Who Benefits from VAXPRED:
+### Who Benefits from VAXPRED:

-VAXPRED aims to improve the lives of several people:
+VAXPRED aims to improve the lives of:
-- equips researchers and scientists with simulations to accelerate vaccine development;
-- the platform reduces development costs and risks to the academic and biotech sectors of the industry;
-- since faster vaccine development allows quicker and better responses to new virus and pathogens, public health is more safeguarded.
+- researchers and scientists, since their work will be made easier by being able to use, in a simple way, the plugins available in the plugin store.

 ## Market Research